Where Should I Put A Litter Box?

 Escape Routes

 How do you get around this?
 First, skip the covered box.
-In some cases, they may be needed or make sense, but generally, they’ll make the cat using the box feel more trapped.
+They’ll make the cat using the box feel more trapped.
 Second, make sure there are always multiple ways for your cat to leave the box.
 Even if they have to jump out of the box, they can still leave if needed which can prevent an altercation.
 Generally, this means you want at least two sides of the box that aren’t blocked off.

 This also means that you don’t want to keep the box in a small closet or anywhere that the cat may feel confined.
 I know it’s not ideal to have it sitting out in a room, but your cat will thank you by continuing to use the box.
 Plus, with proper litter box maintenance (read: scooping at least once, or even better twice, a day and doing a deep clean every month) it’s not that challenging to keep odors at bay.
 Your home doesn’t need to smell like a litter box as long as you take care of your litter box.